Alfred Rosmer 1914

 Panic seized Paris on Thursday 30 July .
 It was mainly reflected in a kind of paralysis.
 As war approached life came to a halt.
 There was a rush on the banks and the savings banks, where you could withdraw no more than fifty francs per fortnight.

 Ready cash was scarce.
-Gold – and even money – was being hidden away.
+Gold – and even silver – was being hidden away.
 The Bank of France began to circulate notes of five and twenty francs.

 On the Saturday, towards the end of the afternoon, the paralysis suddenly intensified.
 The buses had been requisitioned, and were therefore out of service.
 On the silent streets one experienced a strange new feeling, in addition to the general anxiety.